Which Memory Foam Mattress Performs Best: Traditional, Gel or Plant-Based?

 The release of trapped heat has been mentioned by 8-10% of the owners of traditional memory foam mattresses throughout the years.
 A recent memory foam comparison article from Mattress-Inquirer.com goes into this subject in more detail for those who want to see more technical information.

-- Traditional memory foam has received the highest rate of complaint, yet continue to produce their mattresses in the same manner.
+- Traditional memory foam has received the highest rate of complaint, yet they continue to be produced in the same manner.
 Some manufacturers cut holes in the foam or use convoluted layers but this seems to have minimal effect.

 - Gel-infused memory foam manufacturers have reported their mattresses sleep cooler than traditional, although these claims have been contested and disproven by Tempurpedic (traditional) and Cargill (plant-based).
 The gel technology relies on ambient heat being passed through the gel to other portions of the mattress, which may be slightly beneficial initially.
 However, it seems as though the gel eventually warms to body heat.